ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 #### Ubuntu on a VPS (Virtual Private Server)

 {{< admonition info >}}
-**ℹ️ INFO:** This is our recommended method for beginner node operators looking to operate full Bee nodes to participate in staking.
+This is our recommended method for beginner node operators looking to operate full Bee nodes to participate in staking.
 We cover getting started with a VPS in more detail in a dedicated section in part two of this article series.
 {{< /admonition >}}

 - **Ideal for:** Users seeking a remote, scalable, and manageable solution.